 Aloe vera has anti-inflammatory, antimicrobial, and wound-healing properties.
 It is very effective against acne vulgaris (4).
 A study showed that consuming aloe vera juice helps reduce non-inflamed acne (5).
 Another study showed that applying aloe vera and topical retinoids is an effective treatment for mild to moderate acne (6).

 You can either consume aloe vera juice or apply it to your skin:

 - Scoop out the gel from an aloe vera leaf.
 Toss it into the blender.
 Add 1 cup of water and blend.
 Pour into a glass, squeeze in some lime juice, and drink it in the morning and evening.
 Do it every day.

 - Scoop out the aloe vera gel and blend it with a spoon.
 Mix 1 teaspoon of gram flour and 1 teaspoon of aloe vera gel in a bowl.
 Apply it to your skin and wait for 20 minutes before washing it off.
 Do this on alternate days.

 4. Tulsi or Basil

-Basil has anti-acne properties and may also improve skin texture.
+Ayurvedic herbs like basil are an integral part of traditional medicine.
+This herb has anti-acne properties and may also improve skin texture.
 Applying 3% basil cream showed a reduction in skin roughness (7).
 Another study showed that Thai sweet basil and Holy basil oils are effective against Propionibacterium acnes (8).